-Arrived in Ribadesella, after a train ride as the only guests in the railway, we started looking for the bus station.
+Arrived in Ribadesella, after a train ride as the only guest on the railway, we started looking for the bus station.
 On our way to the terminal, we noticed that despite the time and the Spanish mentality, there was not a single person on the streets.
 By this way, we were also straight stopped by the police and asked where we came from and where we wanted to go.
-Fortunately, one of the policemen spoke English, otherwise it would have been an thrilling situation.
+Fortunately, one of the policemen spoke English, otherwise, it would have been a thrilling situation.
 They kindly pointed out to us that an absolute closing time is in force and that you are not allowed to be on the streets for tourist reasons.
-Fortunately we were already on the way to the airport.
+Fortunately, we were already on the way to the airport.

 Tip 8: No matter how threatening the situation seems, keep calm and keep a clear head.
 This is the only way to maintain an overview in such a situation and make rational and smart decisions.

 Almost 4 hours later we arrived in Bilbao.
 Here the situation was much calmer, or rather the people seemed a little more relaxed and less frightened.
-That also let us breathe a sigh of relief.
-With a nice lady at the ticket office we got all information we needed about the current situation and the further procedure.
-I personally found the whole situation very helpful towards us.
-Also the other customers helped us directly to find the right counter and to communicate with each other.
+That also lets us breathe a sigh of relief.
+With a nice lady at the ticket office, we got all information we needed about the current situation and the further procedure.
+I personally found the whole situation very helpful to us.
+Also, the other customers helped us directly to find the right counter and to communicate with each other.
 Everyone really pulled together here.